Law enforcement in New York (state): Non government / Private Company

-Designation as a special patrolman is unique to New York City, it is granted by the New York City Police Commissioner under New York City Administrative Code §14-106.
-The powers of Special Patrolman are appointed in connection with special duties of employment, and such designation confers limited Peace Officer powers upon the employee pursuant to New York State Criminal Procedure Law § 2.10(27).
+Designation as a special patrolmen is unique to New York City, it is granted by the New York City Police Commissioner under New York City Administrative Code §14-106.
+The powers of Special Patrolmen are appointed in connection with special duties of employment, and such designation confers very limited Peace Officer powers upon the employee pursuant to New York State Criminal Procedure Law § 2.10(27).

-The exercise of these powers is limited to the employee's geographical area of employment and only while such employee is actually on duty as listed in Chapter 13 subsection (C): Special Patrolmen.
+The exercise of this authority is limited to the employee's geographical area of employment and only while such employee is actually on duty as listed in Chapter 13 subsection (C): Special Patrolmen.